Skip to main content

 They have a support group for everything these days.
 How about a support group for people who have become addicted to doggie rescue videos on You Tube?

-One of the channels belonged to a woman who rescued puppies.
-She would bring them back to her home and give them a bath in an attractive, old-fashioned ceramic bowl.
+One of the channels belonged to a woman who rescued puppies by bringing them home and bathing them in an attractive, old-fashioned ceramic bowl.
 The little dogs were usually filthy of course.
-As warm sudsy water dribbled over the little dog and splashed into the bowl, gentle and melancholic solo-piano music would start.
+As warm sudsy water dribbled over the little dog and splashed into the bowl, it made a 'slow rain on a hard roof' type noise; then the gentle and melancholic solo-piano music would start.
 That got me every time.

-Sometimes the grooming videos have the biggest effect on me.
-When non-shedding dogs go "forever" without a haircut, they become quite a sight.
+Sometimes the grooming videos have the biggest impact.
+When non-shedding dogs go forever without a haircut, they become quite a sight.
 The dog can barely move, and its hindquarters are filthy.
 A good hair-clipper works miracles in a few minutes and it shows up so well on camera.
 Sometimes large sections of hair come off the dog all at once, somewhat like the farmer tries to do with a sheep.

 Once I saw them do an emergency cut on brother and sister poodle-like dogs.
 Afterwards they took the two dogs out to play on a grass yard.
 The brother ran around joyously.
 The sister tried too, but all she could do was flop around, like a fish.
 After two days her leg muscles came back and she could chase around with her brother.